Nikiel54/space-shooter-game/README.md

 ## 🎮 **[PLAY THE GAME](https://nikiel54.github.io/space-shooter-game/)**

 *Click the link above to play in your browser!*
+*Expected wait time ~15 seconds to load.*
+*Can run on Desktop/mobile.*

 ## How to Play